 Aberdeen has always been enterprising.
 Established way back in 1136, Aberdeen Harbour Board is Britain’s oldest registered company.
 Spin on a few hundred years to 1498 – just six years after Columbus discovered America - and one of the world’s oldest transport companies, The Shore Porters Society of Aberdeen, was set up.
 A son of Aberdeenshire, Thomas Blake Glover, even founded the Mitsubishi Corporation and was known as the Scottish Samurai.

 The fact is that, from our waterfront, we have always reached out beyond our shores.
-And now with £350 million investment in our new harbour, we are reaffirming its place at the very heart of our city region.
+And now with a £350 million investment in our new harbour, we are reaffirming its place at the very heart of our economy.

 Ours is not just an illustrious history of global influence and, more recently, leadership in the oil and gas sector.
 Aberdeen has moved seamlessly into scientific, engineering, digital and low carbon specialisms.
 The city has one of the largest concentrations of life scientists in Europe and the largest biologics cluster in the UK after Cambridge.